Phi Alpha Theta: Governance

 The society's national headquarters and the journal's editorial offices are located at the University of South Florida.

 Hosok O of Utah Tech University the current president, and Kyriakos Nalmpantis of Baldwin Wallace University is the vice president of Phi Alpha Theta National History Honor Society.
 Debra A. Mulligan is chair of the Advisory Board.
 Kees Boterbloem of the University of South Florida is the managing editor of The Historian, and Jonathan Scott Perry also of USF is the journal's book review editor.

 Membership

 Undergraduate students must have a 3.0 overall grade point average, and at least a 3.1 average in their history courses.
 Undergraduate candidates must also be in the top 35% of their class.
 Students need not be majoring in history but must have taken at least four history courses at the university level.
 Specific universities may develop higher qualifications.
 For example, the College of Staten Island's PAT chapter requires undergraduate students to have a GPA of or better than 3.25, a History GPA of or better than 3.5, and at least 16 hours completed in History classes.
 Graduate students must have a GPA of better than 3.5 and have completed approximately 30% of the residence requirements for the master's degree.

+Chapters

+Phi Alpha Theta has established more than 970 chapters.